errata-ai/vale-boilerplate/test.rst

 British English is not recognised

-That was broken yesterday night.
+That was broken yesterday morning.